Why Is Car Insurance Mandatory?

 The Importance of Auto Insurance on a Personal Basis

-If you get pulled over without proof of auto insurance, you will face fines and other legal penalties.
-If you cause an accident without insurance, you will not only face these fines and legal repercussions, but you will have to pay for the repairs out-of-pocket.
+If you get pulled over without proof of auto insurance, you may face fines and other penalties (and in many states, registration suspension).
+If you cause an accident without insurance, you can also be personally responsible for injuries, vehicle repairs, property damage, and legal costs—potentially for years.

-Insurance protects you, your passengers, and everyone else you share a road with.
-No matter what state you live in, having an adequate amount to handle accidents is a must.
-If you’re looking for insurance for your vehicle, look at your options, and be safe before driving!
+Insurance protects you, your passengers, and everyone else you share the road with.
+No matter what state you live in, having an adequate amount to handle real-world accidents is a must.

 James Shaffer